Fujitsu develops Western Sydney data centre as part of Aus expansion

 The expanded Western Sydney data center facilities will be supported by 1,000 service and engineering specialists, with more than 1,300 jobs supported through this construction process, the company states.

 Based on Fujitsu’s new standardised modular design, the Western Sydney data center infrastructure design principles will also be aligned to future expansion at Fujitsu’s other data center sites in Australia.

 As such, this offers customers more flexibility in terms of increased density, scale and speed of deployment, Fujitsu states.

-Fujitsu head of data centre portfolio Oceania James Veness says, “Fujitsu is focused on meeting the specific design and scale requirements of hyperscale cloud providers as well as the wholesale market, whereby providers are looking for an infrastructure partner in this region.
+Fujitsu head of data center portfolio Oceania James Veness says, “Fujitsu is focused on meeting the specific design and scale requirements of hyperscale cloud providers as well as the wholesale market, whereby providers are looking for an infrastructure partner in this region.

-On overall market trends, GlobalData head of APAC research Dustin Kehoe says, “The data centre services market in Australia, covering areas such as space, power, connectivity, and cooling with value-added and managed services, will generate $1.4 billion in revenue for 2020, growing to $1.9 billion in 2023.
+On overall market trends, GlobalData head of APAC research Dustin Kehoe says, “The data center services market in Australia, covering areas such as space, power, connectivity, and cooling with value-added and managed services, will generate $1.4 billion in revenue for 2020, growing to $1.9 billion in 2023.

 "There will be more remote working and many new ways employees will interact with automation, AI, and other transformative tools commonly deployed from the cloud.”